PoisonIsBestType/dotfiles/README.md

 ```
 git clone --depth=1 --recursive https://github.com/PoisonIsBestType/dotfiles.git
 ```
-Then place the chosen files (BlackLotus or OldBook, Mint or Suse) into their respective folders:
+Then place the chosen files (<i>BlackLotus or OldBook, Mint or Suse</i>) into their respective folders:
 - `~/.themes`, `~/.icons` and `~/.fonts` for `theme-files`
 - `~` for `bash`
 - `/lib/python3.11/site-packages/ranger/colorschemes` or `/lib/python3/dist-packages/ranger/colorschemes`for `ranger/*.py`